FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-10-18-server-software.md

 {% tabs plugin %}
 {% tab plugin <i class="spigot"></i> Spigot %}

 [Spigot](https://www.spigotmc.org/) is a modified version of Bukkit with improvements and optimizations.
 We **do not** recommend using this software as there are many better alternatives, such as Paper and Purpur.
-Furthermore, it changes many aspects of the game, which may be a turn-off for admins looking for a vanilla experience.
+Furthermore, it changes many aspects of the game, which may be a deal breaker for admins looking for a vanilla experience.

 {% endtab %}
 {% tab plugin Paper <i class="recommended"></i> %}